 1. Choose a keyword related to the ad you are writing, and enter it into the main search bar.
-(It recognizes terms — vs domains — and will direct you to the correct Keyword Research tab and choose Advertiser History where you can do a search there.)
+(Or you can navigate directly to the Keyword Research tab and choose Advertiser History where you can do a search there.)

 2. The results (when you scroll down) include each ad that every advertiser ran month for that term–going back 5 years.

 3. Every time an advertiser updated the ad copy, we add a new version number to represent each ad copy variation. (v1, v2, v3, v4, etc.) As they try more variations, we also adjust the shade of that month’s ad box color. it helps you spot heavy testing over time:

 4. Watch for patterns of the same version.
 Even better, watch for these patterns following a stretch of ongoing testing.
 This usually shows that even after trying new tweaks to the ad copy, they returned to what had worked for them originally.